rajat4665/Convert-your-ubuntu-into-Mac-OS/README.md

 <img class="alignnone size-full wp-image-162" src="https://getpython.files.wordpress.com/2019/09/screenshot-from-2019-09-23-04-26-03.png" alt="Screenshot from 2019-09-23 04-26-03" width="1360" height="531" />
 <h1></h1>
-<h1>I Hope you guys have followed all the steps and it worked for you, thankyou for reading this article</h1>
+<h1>I hope you guys have followed all the steps and it worked for you, thank you for reading this article</h1>